* Foreign investors have strongly opposed the tax measure

 The August 2017 draft proposed to lower the ownership threshold at which the capital gains tax on listed securities transactions took effect to 5 percent from the current 25 percent of outstanding shares in the issuer.

-South Korea's parliament approved the ministry's revised tax regulations in December, with the amended measures due to take effect in July.
+The parliament approved the ministry's revised tax regulations in December, with the revised measures due to take effect in July.

 The statement said the ministry delayed implementation because it wished to ensure the necessary technical infrastructure was in place before implementing the new law.

-Cho said that despite limited effect on foreign investors, many have objected strongly to the revised law believing it could affect them adversely.
+Cho said that despite limited effect on foreign investors, they have objected strongly to the revised law believing it could affect them adversely.

 A foreign investment banker who declined to be identified called the idea "totally unworkable" as a large amount of foreign share investments were in the form of mutual funds, making it difficult to trace the owners of shares.